awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Unauthorized or access denied \(`kubectl`\)<a name="unauthorized"></a>

-If you receive one of the following errors while running  `kubectl`  commands, then your  `kubectl`  is not configured properly for Amazon EKS or the IAM user or role credentials that you are using do not map to a Kubernetes RBAC user with sufficient permissions in your Amazon EKS cluster\.
+If you receive one of the following errors while running  `kubectl`  commands, then your  `kubectl`  is not configured properly for Amazon EKS or the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) credentials that you're using don't map to a Kubernetes RBAC user with sufficient permissions in your Amazon EKS cluster\.
 + `could not get token: AccessDenied: Access denied`
 + `error: You must be logged in to the server (Unauthorized)`
 + `error: the server doesn't have a resource type "svc"`

-This could be because the cluster was created with one set of AWS credentials \(from an IAM user or role\), and  `kubectl`  is using a different set of credentials\.
+This could be because the cluster was created with credentials for one IAM principal and  `kubectl`  is using credentials for a different IAM principal\.

-When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.
-Initially, only that IAM user can make calls to the Kubernetes API server using  `kubectl`  \.
-For more information, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.
-If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running  `kubectl`  commands on your cluster\.
+When an Amazon EKS cluster is created, the IAM principal that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.
+Initially, only that principal can make calls to the Kubernetes API server using  `kubectl`  \.
+For more information, see [Enabling IAM principal access to your cluster](add-user-role.md)\.
+If you use the console to create the cluster, make sure that the same IAM credentials are in the AWS SDK credential chain when you are running  `kubectl`  commands on your cluster\.

-If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
+If you install and configure the AWS CLI, you can configure the IAM credentials you use\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

 If you assumed a role to create the Amazon EKS cluster, you must ensure that `kubectl` is configured to assume the same role\.
 Use the following command to update your `kubeconfig` file to use an IAM role\.
 For more information, see [Creating or updating a `kubeconfig` file for an Amazon EKS cluster](create-kubeconfig.md)\.